Retrieving and Creating DNS Records

 <https://desec.io/api/v1/domains/{domain}/rrsets/?cursor=:next_cursor>; rel="next"

-are page identifiers that are to
+where :prev_cursor and :next_cursor are page identifiers that are to

 be treated as opaque by clients.
-On the first/last page, the Link:
+On the first/last page, the Link: header

-will not contain a prev
+will not contain a prev/next link, respectively.

 If no pagination parameter is given although pagination is required, the server

-link, and human-readable instructions on pagination in the body.
+first link, and human-readable instructions on pagination in the body.

 To retrieve an array of all RRsets from your zone that have a specific type

-query parameter carrying the desired RRset type
+GET request with a type query parameter carrying the desired RRset type

 like: